ddxv/ddxv/README.md

 # Hello and Welcome to my GitHub

-I split my time between San Francisco, Taipei and inland Mendocino County.
+I split my time between San Francisco, Taipei TW and inland Mendocino County.
 I always enjoy talking with new people so feel free to say hi.

-- :telescope: I recently left a long run at my startup and am now exploring opportunities.
+- :telescope: I recently left a long run at my startup and am exploring new opportunities.

-- :seedling: I love exploring technical and security analysis for mobile analytics
+- :seedling: I love advertising, security, and mobile analytics

 - :zap: In my free time, I build Python and Android apps